-For 2017, open enrollment ended on January 31.
-This means that, unless you qualify for an exception, you can't obtain health insurance through MNsure until the 2018 open enrollment period begins in the fall of 2017.
+For 2018, Minnesota's open enrollment period ended on January 14.
+This means that, unless you qualify for an exception, you can't obtain health insurance through MNsure until the 2019 open enrollment period begins in the fall of 2018.

-To find out more, including ways you might still get covered, see What Happens If I Missed the Minnesota Obamacare Enrollment Deadline for 2017?
+To find out more, including ways you might still get covered, see What Happens If I Missed the Minnesota Obamacare Enrollment Deadline?

 Many people who sign up for insurance at the Minnesota exchange will be eligible for cost savings.
-Savings are available in the form of tax credits to help you lower your premiums or reduce your out-of-pocket costs for care.
+For 2018 health insurance plans, savings are available in the form of tax credits to help you lower your premiums.

 For more information, see Ways to Save Money on Obamacare in Minnesota.